 The easiest method to “cut off the sunlight” is to cover the whole area with a black plastic tarp.
 Don’t use a geotextile weed barrier: they tend to let some light through.
 You’ll find a tarp of the right type in any hardware store.

-The tarp must cover an area a bit wider than the plant’s original spread, otherwise it will quickly send out rhizomes beyond the exclusion zone.
+The tarp must cover an area wider than the plant’s original spread, otherwise it will quickly send out rhizomes beyond the exclusion zone.

-Leave the tarp in place for an entire growing season, from spring to late fall, using bricks or rocks to hold it in place.
-In the darkness under the tarp, deprived of any sunlight, the plant will still try to grow, but will happen only produce stringy, pale stems that can’t carry out photosynthesis.
+Leave the tarp in place for an entire growing season, from spring to late fall, or better yet, until the following spring, using bricks or rocks to hold it in place.
+In the darkness under the tarp, deprived of any sunlight, the plant will still try to grow, but will only produce stringy, pale stems that can’t carry out photosynthesis.
 Thus the plant is starved of light and will eventually die.

 For some plants, including Japanese knotweed (Fallopia japonica), called the worst weed known to mankind by some experts, a single season of darkness isn’t enough: you have leave the tarp in place for two full years to completely exhaust it.
 But for most weedy plants, one growing season of utter blackness will do the job.